History of slavery in West Virginia: American Colonization Society

 The American Colonization Society was active from late 1816 to the end of the Civil War, their goal being the establishment of an African republic where formerly enslaved people could experience a freedom not available to them anywhere in the United States.
 Slaveowners wanted to get rid of freedmen, free blacks, because they were disruptive to the slave system, encouraging and facilitating escapes.
 Even among some abolitionists in the North freedman were seen as incompatible to their vision of American society.

 While the idea of "returning Blacks to Africa" had an abstract appeal, it was overwhelmingly opposed by the Black population, who said they were no more African than white Americans were British.
-(See American Colonization Society#Opposition from blacks.)
 Because of poor funding and lack of ships (it was remarked that the entire U.S. Navy would not have been sufficient) only a handful of formerly enslaved people reached Liberia: in the case of West Virginia, with 18,000 enslaved according to the 1860 Census, in some 25 years only 184 West Virginian blacks emigrated to the future Liberia.
 As Gerrit Smith observed, the colonization project was nothing more than a ruse to give the impression that "the solution" to American slavery was being implemented.
 According to Smith, the goal of the American Colonization Society was to preserve slavery, not abolish it.
 (See American Colonization Society#Gerrit Smith.)